trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

         +-----» Mail Context
 ```

-The most important context are shown in the following description.
+The most important contexts are shown in the following description.
 These will be the ones that you will be dealing with for the most part:

 - `global` - contains global configuration directives; is used to set the settings for NGINX globally and is the only context that is not surrounded by curly braces